 Living in LA isn’t always cheap, but just because the rents are high doesn’t mean having fun has to break the bank too.
 There are so many exciting ways to explore and play that won’t cost you a dime.
 From aquariums to art museums, here are our favorite free things to do with kids under five.

-1. Explore the California Science Center
+1. The California Science Center

 Where else can you see a space shuttle and a shark tank, not to mention play in one of three kids only Discovery Rooms, explore rotating science exhibits and watch as baby chicks hatch?
 And all for free?
 Rainy days (we could use a few more of those!), hot days, vacation days, or just “I’m bored” days, the Science Center is here for you.
 For just a few bucks ($6.75/kids-$8.95/adults) you can round the day off with a spectacular 3D IMAX show.
-Also free at Exposition Park: the California African American Museum, and the expansive seven acre Rose Garden, where kiddos can smell the 16,000+ roses, play by the fountain or take a picnic break.
+Also free at Exposition Park: the California African American Museum, and the expansive seven acre Rose Garden, where kiddos can smell the 16,000 plus roses, play by the fountain or take a picnic break.
 Plan on spending the whole day.

 700 Exposition Park Dr.

 Every mini engineer will have a blast exploring this outdoor transportation museum dedicated to all things trains.
 You can climb around on real steam locomotives, check out wagons and other antique vehicles in the barn and even go for a ride on a mini train that circles the park for just $2.75.
 Pack some snacks and grab a seat on the lawn where you can wave at the train as it drives past.
 Check their events calendar for passenger car tours and Thomas the Train days, as well as other great activities.
 And if you’re here on a Sun., don’t forget to go next door to LA Live Steamers, for another train ride.

 Insider Tip: You can throw birthday parties at Travel Town or hit the gift shop for an awesome gift for train-themed birthday party or just because.